Jean Carlos Solórzano

-Jean Carlos Solórzano Madrigal (born 8 January 1988) is a Costa Rican footballer who plays as a forward for Lions FC in the National Premier Leagues Queensland.
-On 26 January 2020, he officially became an Australian citizen.
+Jean Carlos Solórzano Madrigal (born 8 January 1988) is a Costa Rican footballer who plays as a forward for Brisbane Strikers in the Football Queensland Premier League.
+He officially became an Australian citizen in 2020.

 Club career

 He made his official debut with the Alajuelense first team during the 2005–06 season, on 14 December, against Santacruceña, with only 17 years, and played 29 minutes for his team.
 He was the top scorer for his team in the 2006–07 season, scoring eight goals in 17 games.

 Brisbane Roar

 It was announced that he had signed with Australian A-League club Brisbane Roar on-loan for a year from Alajuelense.
 Solorzano impressed at Brisbane, scoring 11 goals.
 Solorzano went on to win the 2011 A-League Grand Final in stunning fashion against Central Coast Mariners.
 Solorzano stated that he wanted to stay at the Roar.

 Melbourne Victory

 It was announced on 28 March 2011 that Melbourne Victory signed Solorzano from Brisbane Roar, with Alajuelense extending his loan deal for one more season so that the move could take place.
 Solorzano failed to make an impact at Melbourne due to limited game-time, and returned to Costa Rica at the end of the season.